CodeScoring/docs/docs/on-premise/how-to/policies.en.md

 - **Ignored** - list of ignored policies;
 - **Resolved** - list of notifications that were resolved after the last analysis (the policy condition is no longer relevant).

 The reason for triggering the policy is displayed in the **Matched criteria** field, including the conditions set and the component data found.
-For example, a value of `CVSS3 Score >= 3.00 (9.1)` implies that a policy to block components with a CVSS 3 equal to or greater than 3.00 was triggered on a component with a vulnerability rating of 9.1.
+For example, a value of `django@4.2.2 has CVE-2024-38875, CVSS3 Score 7.5 >= 7.00` implies that a policy to block components with a CVSS 3 equal to or greater than 7.00 was triggered on the component django@4.2.2 with the vulnerability rating of 7.5.

 ## Ignore Policies